umbraco/UmbracoDocs/10/umbraco-cms/extending/packages/types-of-packages.md

 There are two main ways to install packages in Umbraco CMS: Package zip files and NuGet packages.

 {% hint style="warning" %}
 The zip file package type is only available for Umbraco version 8 and earlier versions.
-Learn more about it in the [NuGet Packages](#package-zip-files) section of this article.
+Learn more about it in the [Package zip Files](#package-zip-files) section of this article.
 {% endhint %}

 When developing a package you need to consider the Umbraco CMS version you're using before determining the package type.